OSGeo/grass/README.md

 > See INSTALL file.

 Yes, you should really read [INSTALL](INSTALL).
-In addition, there is detailed [compile instructions](https://grasswiki.osgeo.org/wiki/Compile_and_Install) in the Wiki.
+In addition, there are detailed [compile instructions](https://grasswiki.osgeo.org/wiki/Compile_and_Install) in the Wiki.

 ## Docker